graphql/graphql-spec/spec/Section 6 -- Execution.md

 finally completes that value either by recursively executing another selection set or coercing a scalar value.

-ExecuteField(objectType, objectValue, fieldType, fields, variableValues, path, subsequentPayloads, asyncRecord):
+ExecuteField(objectType, objectValue, fieldType, fieldGroup, variableValues, path, deferMap, incrementalPublisher, incrementalDataRecord):

-- Let {field} be the first entry in {fields}.
+- Let {fieldDetails} be the first entry in {fieldGroup}.
+- Let {node} be the corresponding entry on {fieldDetails}.
-- Let {fieldName} be the field name of {field}.
+- Let {fieldName} be the field name of {node}.
 - Append {fieldName} to {path}.
 - Let {argumentValues} be the result of {CoerceArgumentValues(objectType, field, variableValues)}
 - Let {resolvedValue} be {ResolveFieldValue(objectType, objectValue, fieldName, argumentValues)}.
-- Let {result} be the result of calling {CompleteValue(fieldType, fields, resolvedValue, variableValues, path, subsequentPayloads, asyncRecord)}.
+- Return the result of {CompleteValue(fieldType, fields, resolvedValue, variableValues, path, deferMap, incrementalPublisher, incrementalDataRecord)}.
-- Return {result}.

 ### Coercing Field Arguments